Switches Inside An F1 Car

 Then there are the toggle switches, one of which is most likely used to turn on the race car’s engine.
 The ST5 Series high operating temperature toggle switch could fulfill this function in any climate.
 The operating temperature range for these toggle switches is between -10°C to 125°C, so hot days on the race track are no problem for the ST5.
 The ST5 also offers 10 different function options, so these switches aren’t limited to turning the engine on and off.

-Whatever the F1 function, whether it’s Lewis Hamilton enabling DRS to try and overtake cars in front of him (he never did in Italy) or Max Verstappen defending his pole position (he did for every lap in Italy), E-switch has the switch to do the job.
+Whatever the F1 function, whether it’s Lewis Hamilton enabling DRS to try and overtake cars in front of him or Max Verstappen defending his pole position, E-Switch has the switch to do the job.